pmerrill/PebbleMVC/README.md

 }
 ```

 Since the model was added to the index method you'll want to open up the **app/views/pages/index.php** file and enter the following code.
-This will echo out the contents of the posts object.
+This will echo out the contents of the posts array as a JSON object.
 <br/>

 ```php